rackerlabs/technical-blog/content/blog/2020/2020-11-02-introducing-role-based-access-control-on-objectrocket/index.md

 with roles rather than with individual subject identities.”

 Pretty simple.
 Your access to a piece of information or action is based on an assigned role.
-Let’s look at how this applies to something like Database as a Service.
-There are a number of obvious things to do:
+Let’s look at how this applies to something like Database-as-a-Service.
+There are a number of obvious things you can do:

 - Create a database
 - Delete a database